Single-Family, Townhome, or Condo in Greater Seattle: A Buyer's Comparison

 The most important difference is not size or style — it is what you own.
 A single-family home typically includes fee-simple ownership of the land and structure.
 A condo typically means you own your unit and a share of common areas, with an HOA responsible for the building exterior and systems.
 A townhome sits in between: physically it's multi-story with shared walls, but the ownership structure varies — some townhomes are fee-simple (you own land and structure), others are organized as condominiums.
 Always verify the ownership form, not just the property style.

-Is a condo or townhome better to buy in Seattle in 2026?
+Is a condo or townhome better to buy in Seattle?

 How does financing differ for condos vs. single-family homes in Seattle?